How to Share Your Contact Info with a QR Code

 Presentations.
 Last slide with your QR code—audience scans before they leave.

-Tips for better scans
+Tips for Better Scans

 QR codes are reliable, but a few things help: